-Food always plays an integral part in our daily life.
+Food always plays an integral part in our daily lives.
 Apart from helping us to survive, food also plays an essential role in our culture and traditions.
-Every community and every region from around the world has its own diverse and varied food culture, which is quite distinct from that of others.
+Every community and every region from around the world has its own diverse and varied food culture, which is quite distinct from that of the others.
 Food plays a vital role in the life of an individual.
 From the nostalgic memories of the childhood snacks to the current food habits, it serves nourishment to the individual’s heart and soul.
 Food also serves as a unifying factor in bringing together different communities and in helping us view the world from each other’s perspectives.
 The major distinctions in India’s cuisine is between North Indian and South Indian Cuisine.
 In India, every region has its variety of types of Indian Cuisine, which portray the diversity that the country is home to.

 Andhra Pradesh Cuisine

 Telangana cuisine is also quite spicy in comparison to that of other states.
-It comprises various ingredients like tamarind, red chilies, sesame seeds, which add a distinct flavor to the food culture of the state.
+It comprises various ingredients like tamarind, red chilies, sesame seeds, which add a prominent flavor to the food culture of the state.
 Bread and roti are also quite popular.
 Sarva Pindi, Dakinadu, Malidalu, and Pachi Pulusu are some of the most popular dishes in Telangana.

 North Indian Cuisine

 North Indian cuisine is varied and diverse.
-Every dish which belongs to the cuisine is unique in its way.
+Every dish which belongs to the cuisine is exceptional in its own way.
 When compared to the other popular cuisines of India, one can see that the delicacies of North India have an abundance of ghee, fresh cream, and butter, among others.
 Chole Bhature, Aloo Samosa, Dahi Bhalla, Pani Puri, are some of the most loved dishes of north Indian cuisine.